The Institute of Paleobiology (formerly the Institute of

 In all rankings by the State Committee for Scientific Research,

-staff members, 21 are researchers (among them eight professors).
+staff members, 23 are researchers (among them five full

+professors).
 The Institute is certified for awarding Ph.D. and

 D.Sc. degrees in geology.
 The Institute is publisher of the

 Since its start, the Institute has conducted biologically-oriented research on ancient life.
 Descriptions of fossil biota are accompanied by comparative studies of their Recent counterparts.
 The results of such studies are useful for both Earth and life sciences.
 The scope of its research covers vertebrates, invertebrates and microfossils of various origins.
 The Institute is renowned throughout the world and participates extensively in international cooperation.
 It has organized and participated in scientific expeditions to various areas of the world (Mongolia, Spitsbergen, Antarctica).
 Studies of paleofloras began in 1990, and a year later a biogeological research programme started, integrating life sciences with Earth sciences.